 - Measure performance: Measuring the success of your SMS marketing campaigns is critical for small business growth.
 When evaluating business texting software, look for tools that track texting volume so you can determine when clients are most likely to text.
 Additionally, explore products that include keyword reporting to assist you in determining which terms generate the most responses and interaction.

 You’ve got to deliver a simple and clear message to the consumer in the digital age of marketing if you want your business to grow.
 Don’t forget to use concise language and include a compelling Call To Action (CTA) in your communications.
 Although SMS can come out as pushy, this is true of any marketing strategy you choose for your company.
-SMS is a modern marketing tool for your business.
+SMS small business is a modern marketing tool for your business.
 Take advantage of its perks today.